oliverloops/Fullstack-Javascript-Website/README.md

 ### This is a full Javascript website front to back

-*This is a basic server side JavaScript implementation and backs a hand-made client side template* :rage2::octocat:
+*This is a basic server side JavaScript implementation and backs a hand-made client side template hell yeah* :rage2::octocat: